jeffhammond/HPCInfo/ofi/NWChem-OPA.md

 mv libfabric-master libfabric
 ```

 For Intel Omni Path, we use `--enable-psm2`.
+For Intel True Scale, use `--enable-psm` instead.
 For other networks, we need to do something else.
 See `../configure --help` for details.
 ```sh
 cd $NWCHEM_ROOT/libfabric/
 ./autogen.sh # if this fails, upgrade Autotools